silvermadison/ISS-tracker/README.md

 In order to find the speed in the ```/epochs/<epoch>/speed``` route the following equation was used: speed = sqrt(x_dot^2 + y_dot^2 + z_dot^2)

-In order to find the location in the ```/epochs/<epoch>/location``` route the follow equation was used: **ADD MORE HERE**

 ### Part 2 - Dockerfile
 The Dockerfile contains commands for building a new image.
 When creating the Dockerfile the image should contain the same versions of modules as you are using on the Jetstream VM; this will be reflected in the ```FROM``` and ```RUN``` instructions.
-We will do this for the modules python, flask, requests, and xmltodict.
+We will do this for the modules python, flask, requests, xmltodict, and geopy.

 To check your version of python run ```python3``` in the VM command line.
 Output should look similar to:
 ```